-THE 2018 EDITION of the BFAP South African Baseline presents an outlook of agricultural production, consumption, prices and trade in South Africa for the period 2018 to 2027, within the context of the current uncertainty regarding land reform policies.
+THE 2018 EDITION of the BFAP South African Baseline presents an outlook of agricultural production, consumption, prices, and trade in South Africa for the period 2018 to 2027 within the context of the current uncertainty regarding land reform policies.
 The information presented is based on assumptions about a range of economic, technological, environmental, political, institutional, and social factors.

 The outlook is generated by the BFAP system of models.
 A number of critical assumptions have to be made for baseline projections.
-One of the most important assumptions is that normal weather conditions will prevail in Southern Africa and around the world; therefore yields grow constantly over the baseline as technology improves.
-Assumptions regarding the outlook of macroeconomic conditions are based on a combination of projections developed by the International Monetary Fund (IMF), the World Bank and the Bureau for Economic Research (BER) at Stellenbosch University.
+One of the most important assumptions is that normal weather conditions will prevail in Southern Africa and worldwide; therefore, yields grow constantly over the baseline as technology improves.
+Assumptions regarding the outlook of macroeconomic conditions are based on a combination of projections developed by the International Monetary Fund (IMF), the World Bank, and the Bureau for Economic Research (BER) at Stellenbosch University.
 Baseline projections for world commodity markets were generated by FAPRI at the University of Missouri.
 Once the critical assumptions are captured in the BFAP system of models, the Outlook for all commodities is simulated within a closed system of equations.
 This implies that, for example, any shocks in the grain sector are transmitted to the livestock sector and vice versa.
 Therefore, for each commodity, important components of supply and demand are identified, after which an equilibrium is established through balance sheet principles by equalling total demand to total supply.

 Download the BFAP 2018 Baseline